 Aside: Where does that last downwards arrow in your design point, Mr. Kerschner?

 Let's ignore the fact that I didn't even know about Renamer 4's multi-step functionality until long after we had submitted Name Mangler 3 to the Mac App Store — you'd have to trust me on that one, after all.
 But you know what?
 That's how you do this kind of thing on the Mac.
 Apple's own Automator has done it this way ever since 2005 (screenshot), when File List didn't have multiple steps and Renamer4Mac didn't even have File List's user interface yet.

 And we didn't stop with using the same layout everyone uses.
 We stack steps vertically, because our History feature scrolls horizontally, resulting in a two-dimensional renaming operations space, if you will.
 If you select one of our renaming steps, Name Mangler shows you what that step does.
 And you don't have to clumsily delete and re-add steps whenever you want to change one — you can change every step to any renaming operation on the fly.

-As Name Mangler's principal user interface designer, I have tried to take a common concept and make the most of it through attention to every last detail.
+Simply put, we tried to take a common concept and make the most of it through attention to detail.